 As is discussed in this document, the revisions to the approved project do not meet any of the criteria of CEQA Guidelines Section 15162; therefore, preparation of a subsequent document (e.g., new Negative Declaration) is not required.
 The project changes would not have any significant effects that were not discussed in the adopted IS/MND, and none of the significant effects identified in the adopted IS/MND would be substantially more severe than were described for the approved project.
-Also, all the effects identified as potentially significant with application of the mitigation measures described in the adopted IS/MND, which were agreed to by the project applicant.
+Also, all the effects identified as potentially significant in the adopted IS/MND can be reduced to a level that would be less than significant with application of the mitigation measures described in the adopted IS/MND, which were agreed to by the project applicant.
 No additional mitigation measures would be required.